brendanberg/pushpop/README.md

 # six

-A stack language for a tiny computer
+Pushpop is a tiny language for a tiny computer.
+It uses stack semantics.